Astros vs. Angels Prediction

-The Astros will send Hunter Brown to the mound for Saturday’s contest against the Angels.
-The Angels will counter with Tim Anderson.
-With the Astros listed as a favorite and the total sitting at 8.5 runs, what is the best bet from Anaheim?
+The Astros will send Justin Verlander to the mound for Sunday’s series finale against the Astros.
+The Angels will counter with Pablo Sandoval.
+With the Astros listed as a road favorite and the total sitting at 8 runs, what is the smart play from Anaheim?

 Game Matchup & Betting Odds